1st Month Pregnancy Diet: What To Eat And Avoid?

 • Eat smaller meals at regular intervals.

-• Cut down on junk foods.
+• Cut down on fast food during pregnancy.

 • Avoid oily and spicy foods that aggravate heartburn.